LasseWolter/useful_scripts/README.md

    ansible-playbook setup_dev_machine.yml --ask-become-pass
    ```

-_Mac only_
+_CONTINUE if on Mac_

-5. You need to manually create an application for alacritty, otherwise, it's only acessible via terminal
+5. On Mac, you need to manually create an application for alacritty, otherwise, it's only acessible via terminal
    1. Open Script Editor (found in Applications > Utilities).
    2. Paste the following code:
    ```